 S32750 and S32760 are used in similar applications such as oil & gas industry components, pulp & paper industry components, agrochemicals production and the marine industry and seawater environments.
 In some applications, for instance pipe and fittings, they are often used interchangeably due ease of the supply.
 There is no difference between the alloys’ galvanic potential, meaning that they can be used side-by-side without a risk of bimetallic corrosion occurring due to any mismatch in their physical properties.

-Langley Alloys carries an extensive stock of both these SDSS, alongside Ferralium 255 (UNS S32550, DIN 1.4507, ASTM F61) with bar up to 16″ (406.4mm) diameter, plate up to 3″ (76.2mm) thickness, and a variety of pipes and fittings available ex-stock from our warehouses in the UK and USA.
+At Langley Alloys, we carry an extensive stock of both S32750 and S32760, alongside Ferralium 255 (UNS S32550, DIN 1.4507, ASTM F61) with bars up to 16″ (406.4mm) diameter, plates up to 3″ (76.2mm) thickness, and a variety of pipes and fittings available ex-stock from our warehouses in the UK and USA.

 For more information about S32750 and S32760, please contact us today and we will be happy to answer your questions.